Breast cancer in men

 - Hormone therapy to block hormones that may help certain types of breast cancer grow

 During and after treatment, your provider may ask you to have more tests.
 This may include tests you had during diagnosis.
-The follow-up tests will show how the treatment is working.
-They will also show if the cancer comes back.

 Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have had the same experiences and problems can help you feel less alone.
 The group can also point you to helpful resources for managing your condition.